Kim Dolan has been active her whole life. Running, swimming, biking – she competed in a few triathlons, even an Ironman.

 “They had me go to cardiac rehab, but I lasted just one day.
 I said ‘I can do better than this.’
 So, I just started walking everywhere and all the time.
 Then I started adding things to it,” she said.

 She returned to yoga and began doing Lagree, strength exercises that she prefers over cardio these days.
 Running isn’t appealing anymore.
-She’s also back to biking hard core and will compete in the Transplant Games of America this summer.
+She’s also back to biking hard core and competed in the Transplant Games of America last summer.

 And she’s thankful every day – for the heart she received from a 45-year-old woman and her family who upheld her wishes to be an organ donor.
 She met them two years after her transplant, and they stay in touch through Facebook.